kirei/ddnsmulti/README.md

 `ddnsmulti` wil read dynamic update requests, formatted as YAML, from a queue directory and ensure that all updates are sent to a set of authoritative nameservers.
 It will keep track of what requests has been accepted to what nameserver and retransit any pending updates.

-In addition to the update requests, `ddnsmulti` will keep an JSON-based index  in the queue directory.
+In addition to the update requests, `ddnsmulti` will optionally keep an JSON-based index in the queue directory.
 The index contains all pending transactions and their status.

 ## Configuration